-We are delighted to be working alongside and supporting Back Onside, a Scottish charity that supports individuals struggling with varying issues affecting their lives as well as raising awareness social issues, mental health and disabilities to help reduce the stigma and discrimination which often surrounds these areas
+We have been supporting Back Onside for over two years, a Scottish charity that supports individuals struggling with varying issues affecting their lives as well as raising awareness social issues, mental health and disabilities to help reduce the stigma and discrimination which often surrounds these areas

 So, who are Back Onside ?